 The more the ingredient is processed, the higher the chances of contaminating it.
 Additionally, using whole oats in your dog treat will give it a fiber boost and add chewiness.

 Gluten is mostly found in grains of most plants like corn and wheat.
 Most dogs are allergic to gluten, and it is an ingredient that offers very little nutritional value to your dog treat.
 In humans, gluten causes indigestion problems, which gives a good reason to avoid including it in your dog’s treat.

 Dogs require fats in their diet to stay healthy.
 Low-fat levels can lead to health issues like itchy skin and a dull coat.
 You should, therefore, ensure your homemade dog treat contains 10-15% fats.
 You should go for healthy fats and oils like beef fat, salmon oil, and coconut oil.

 Rendered fats are low-quality fats that should not be used for your homemade dog treat.
 Such fats come from unidentified animals and may contain toxins.
 Avoid low-quality fats and oils have nondescript names like animal fat, fish oil, and vegetable oil.

 There are known toxic ingredients that you should never include in your dog’s treat.
 Some of these include; raisins, onions, apple seeds, grapes, garlic, and chocolate.
 You should also consult your veterinarian on the ingredients that you may want to use if you are not sure of their toxicity.

 The surest way to know what gets into your lovely dog’s tummy is by making healthy homemade dog treat.
 It is essential to check the quality of ingredients that goes into making your dog treat as they will eventually determine the quality of your dog treat.

-Hopefully, the guide will help you express your love to your dog by making use of quality ingredients to make a quality and healthy homemade treat for your dog.
+Hopefully, the guide will help you express your love to your dog by making use of quality homemade dog food ingredients to make a healthy meal or treat for your dog.